Below are some of the online stores that sell vegan and cruelty free products in Japan.

 Radish Boya – You can order organic and fair trade fruit and vegetables from Radish Boya (in set boxes).
 They also have some personal care and cleaning products.

-The Nature Shop Karuna – The store is located in Nagoya and has a large range of food products, including soy meat, dashi, sauces, instant noodles, soup, curries, seitan, soy sausages and bacon (plus a few personal care and cleaning products).
+The Nature Shop Karuna – The store is located in Nagoya and has a large range of food products, including ice cream, pudding, soda, scones, rusk, many types of dried soy meat, vegan “chicken” chunks from the Vegetarian Butcher in small quantities, “vegan loaf” soy meat, instant noodles, and cup ramen (plus a few personal care and cleaning products).
+Vegan products are marked with a “V.”

 Vegans Café and Restaurant – Vegans Online Shop – This Kyoto café and restaurant has a small online shop selling vegan food.